ibm-cloud-docs/solution-tutorials/lamp-stack.md

    When done, exit the mysql prompt by typing \q.

 ### PHP
-1. Check the version of PHP with the following command:
+1. Check the version of PHP using the following command:

    ```
    PHP -v